harshalstomp/PassCliq/README.md

 ### The database window

-This window offer a variety of features like adding credentials, viewing credentials and deleting credentials.
+This window offers a variety of features like adding credentials, viewing credentials and deleting credentials.

 ![__IMAGE__](https://github.com/harshalstomp/PassCliq/blob/master/Screenshots/Screenshot%20(73).png)